My Quiet Kitchen

 6. Assemble: Transfer the cooked florets to the casserole dish.
 Pour the sauce on top and use a spoon to gently stir the cauliflower and distribute the sauce.
 Evenly sprinkle the panko mixture on top, and add a pinch of salt and pepper.

-7. Bake: Bake until hot and bubbling and the panko is golden brown, about 40 minutes for a gratin dish (deeper) or 30 minutes for a casserole dish (more shallow).
+7. Bake: Bake until hot and bubbling and the panko is golden brown, about 40 minutes for a gratin dish or 30 minutes for a standard casserole dish (more shallow).
 Let stand 10 minutes before serving.

-vegan cauliflower gratin topped with panko before being baked
+vegan cauliflower gratin topped with panko before being baked.

 Serving Suggestions